 Prince Edward County is a Lake Ontario peninsula, located just a couple of hours away from Toronto.
 The climate here is moderated by westerly lake breezes, which keep temperatures cool during the warm summer months.

-The landscape is made up of hills and valleys, with soils that feature clay, sand and limestone.
-The stony surfaces allow for good drainage, heat retention and root penetration – all of which is ideal for thriving vines.
+The landscape is made up of hills and valleys, with soils that feature clay, sand, and limestone.
+The stony surfaces allow for good drainage, heat retention, and root penetration – all of which are ideal for thriving vines.

 Wineries in Prince Edward County – Ontario Wine Regions

 There are 20 wineries in Prince Edward County.
 Some of the best are:

 Hinterland Winery – Known for premium sparkling wines, cultivated using an ancestral method originally from the French region of Bugey-Cerdon.

 Closson Chase – Known for Chardonnay, Pinot Noir, and Pinot Gris grapes, which are used in wines made using European traditions and modern viticulture techniques for sustainability.